Documentary ExposΓ©

 We are clearing the world's most biodiverse ecosystems to raise cattle β€” and 48,600 species are paying the price

 Nearly 28% of all assessed species now face extinction, driven largely by habitat loss.
-Reducing beef consumption is the single highest-impact dietary choice an individual can make to return land to nature
+Reducing beef consumption is the single highest-impact dietary choice an individual can make to return land to nature.

 0Mt